szaumoor/ZSTweaks/ZSTweaks/README.md

 Every hit has a chance of electrifying target: 2 electricity damage per round for 2 rounds if Save vs. Spell at +2 is failed.

 Hopefully this is slightly less boring!

+**Component 1597:** Make Staff of Rhynn not just unique in name and description, but in function

+Another example of a highly enchanted weapon without any special property.
+I based this tweak on the description, which is frankly horrific, but inspiring.
+Therefore:

+- Causes additional +4 fire damage per hit
+- +25% fire resistance while holding the staff
+- Hits with this weapon reduce Fire Resistance by 25% (doesn't stack) for 2 rounds.
+- Special ability: **Witch's Wrath** once per day.
+It works as a Sunfire that causes 8d6+10 fire damage to all enemies around the caster, without affecting party members.
+The damage will be increased by 4d6+10 if the target is affected by Panic.
+The explosion itself will cause Horror and Slow for 3 rounds unless a Save vs. Spell at -2 is made.

 </details>